Loading...

 Portion Control

-Include a source of protein such as lentils, chickpeas, or tofu in your meal.
-Protein helps in stabilizing blood sugar levels.
+Include a source of lean protein, such as grilled chicken or tofu, with your meal.
+Protein can help stabilize blood sugar levels.

 Mindful Eating